Oatmeal Pancakes Recipe

-Whole wheat flour cram these with natural goodness.
+Whole wheat flour cram these oatmeal pancakes with natural wholesome goodness.
+Fat is kept to a bare minimum.
 Egg whites, applesauce and skim milk keep fat to a minimum.
 The fiber in oatmeal may slow the absorption of carbohydrates to help you maintain a healthy blood sugar level.
-It would do you well to incorporate oatmeal into your diet in as much a variety as possible.
+It would do you well to incorporate oatmeal into your diet in as many ways as possible.

 Combine in a large bowl and set aside: